04.04 Neuro

 Treatment for suspected/confirmed meningococcal disease

-Same as bacterial meningitis: ceftriaxone first line, if delay in reaching hospital, give IM/IM benzylpenicillin
+Same as bacterial meningitis: ceftriaxone first line, if delay in reaching hospital, give IM benzylpenicillin

 If pen-allergy, second line options include co-trimoxazole or chloramphenicol